MakeContributions/DSA/docs/en/Sorting/Radix-Sort.md

 Radix sort is a sorting algorithm that sorts the elements by first grouping the individual digits of the same place value.
 Then, sort the elements according to their increasing/decreasing order.

-Radix Sort's time complexity is O(nd), where n is the size of the array and d is the number of digits in the largest number.
+Radix Sort's time complexity is O(n * x), where n is the size of the array and 'x' is the number of digits in the largest number.

 ## Steps